 Section 73.3527(e)(1) (Authorization Folder).
 A copy of all current FCC authorizations to construct or operate the station, along with any other documents necessary to reflect changes to the authorization or any conditions that the FCC has placed on the authorization.
 Note that this requirement is separate from the requirement that the station post its licenses at the transmitter control point.
-While the public file rule does not explicitly require the inclusion of authorizations for auxiliary facilities in this portion of the file, our informal discussions with FCC staff lead us to recommend such inclusion as a prudent course of action.

-Retention Period: The current authorizations must be retained until they are replaced by new authorizations, at which time a copy of the new authorization must be placed in the public inspection file and the superseded authorization may be removed.
+Retention Period: The current authorizations must be retained until they are replaced by new authorizations, at which time a copy of the new authorization must be placed in the public inspection file and the superseded authorization may be removed